Published online Mar 26, 2022. doi: 10.4252/wjsc.v14.i3.245

 Bone marrow (BM) suppression is one of the most common side effects of radiotherapy and the primary cause of death following exposure to irradiation.
-Despite concerted efforts, there is no definitive treatment method available.
-Recent studies have reported using mesenchymal stromal cells (MSCs), but their therapeutic effects are contested.
+Despite concerted efforts, no definitive treatment method is available.
+Transplantation of adipose tissue-derived stromal cells has been proposed as a promising therapy for BM suppression.

-We administered and examined the effects of various amounts of adipose-derived MSCs (ADSCs) in mice with radiation-induced BM suppression.
+We administered and examined the effects of various amounts of adipose-derived mesenchymal stromal cells (ADSCs) in mice with radiation-induced BM suppression.

 Mice were divided into three groups: Normal control group, irradiated (RT) group, and stem cell-treated group after whole-body irradiation (WBI).
 Mouse ADSCs were intraperitoneally transplanted either once or three times at 5 × 105 cells/200 μL.
 The white blood cell count and levels of plasma cytokines, BM mRNA, and BM surface markers were compared between the three groups.
 Human BM-derived CD34+ hematopoietic progenitor cells were co-cultured with human ADSCs (hADSCs) or incubated in the presence of hADSC conditioned media (CM) to investigate the effect on human cells in vitro.

 The survival rate of mice that received one ADSC transplant was higher than that in the three-transplant group.
 Multiple transplants of ADSCs delayed the repopulation of BM hematopoietic stem cells.
 Anti-inflammatory effects and M2 polarization by intraperitoneal ADSCs might suppress erythropoiesis and induce myelopoiesis in sub-lethally RT mice.

 To improve survival rates post-whole-body (WBI) irradiation, the amount of mesenchymal stromal cells should be optimized for transplantation.